-Prob 140 (formally Statistics 140 or STAT 140) is a probability course for undergraduates who have taken Data 8, have a math background, and wish to go deeper into the theory of data science.
+Data 140 (previously Stat 140, a.k.a.
+Prob 140) is a probability course for undergraduates who have taken Data 8, have a math background, and wish to go deeper into the theory of data science.

-For the Statistics major and minor, and for Statistics courses numbered 135 and above, Prob 140 satisfies the same requirements as Stat 134 does.
-If a Statistics course currently requires Stat 134, then Prob 140 will fulfill that requirement too.
-A letter grade of B- or better in Prob 140 will satisfy the corresponding Stat 134 grade requirement for entry into the Statistics major.
+Statistics: Data 140 is cross-listed as Data/Stat C140.
+For the major and minor, and for Statistics courses numbered 135 and above, Data 140 satisfies the same requirements as Stat 134 does.
+If a Statistics course currently requires Stat 134, then Data 140 will fulfill that requirement too.
+A letter grade of B- or better in Data 140 will satisfy the corresponding Stat 134 grade requirement for entry into the Statistics major.

-Prob 140 satisfies elective requirements for some non-Stat majors, and students can petition others.
-Please direct your inquiries to the other major and include the link to the Prob 140 website if needed.
+Other Majors: Data 140 satisfies the statistics requirement for entry into the Economics major, and elective requirements for other majors including L&S CS.
+Students can petition others.
+Please direct your inquiries to the other major and include the link to the course website if needed.

-All of the requirements are enforced because the course has been designed specifically for students who have the above background in math, programming, and statistical inference.
-Students who have the math and programming background but not the inference are encouraged to consider EECS 126.
+The course has been designed for students who have the specific background above in math, programming, and statistical inference.
+All prerequisites and corequisites are enforced by CalCentral.

 The campus offers four upper division probability courses including Data 140.
 Here is Prof. Adhikari’s take on the other three.